sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 The `merge` method of the previous examples does two things.
 First, it adds the new books to the `favorites` list.
-Let's turn this into a Boolean expression, so we can formulate this as a post-condition.
+Let us turn this into a Boolean expression, so we can formulate this as a post-condition.

 ```java
 public class FavoriteBooks {